WPMedia/arc-themes-blocks/README.md

 Using `npm run lint:changed-feature-branch` logic, but will also fix any potential problems using ESlint's [`--fix` flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).
 Note that there are some errors and warnings that cannot be fixed automatically, so this command will not fix all issues.

+### `npm run storybook`

+See storybook setup below for more information.
+This is a helpful way of developing blocks without using Fusion.
+Please note the pattern used in blocks for consuming content in the [`.storybook/alias/content.js`](./.storybook/alias/content.js) file.
+This is a helpful way of mocking content for blocks using mocks available in the [`storybook/mock-content`](./.storybook/mock-content/footer.js) folder.
+There is also a pattern of mocking the content call by using presentational components with a thin wrapper.
+See examples at [Large Promo](./blocks/large-promo-block/features/large-promo/default.jsx) and its [Storybook file](./blocks/large-promo-block/index.story.jsx), as well as using a parent class-based component with [Alert Bar](./blocks/alert-bar-block/features/alert-bar/default.jsx) and its [Storybook file](./blocks/alert-bar-block/index.story.jsx).

 ### `npm run test:watch`

 Run all tests for code that has changed.
 Will also show coverage for changed code.
 This is the command to run when developing.
 To see coverage thresholds goals, see the `jest.config.js` file `coverageThreshold` property.
 For more information on the `jest` configuration coverage, see [jest docs](https://jestjs.io/docs/configuration#coveragethreshold-object).